pgRouting/pgrouting/doc/src/installation/install-dependencies.rst

 Postgresql version >= 9.1
 --------------------------

+For example in trusty 9.3 is provided:

 .. code-block:: none

     sudo apt-get install postgreSQL
     sudo apt-get install postgresql-server-dev-9.3

 PostGIS version >= 2.0
 -----------------------

+For example in trusty 2.1 is provided:

 .. code-block:: none